wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-Reader-Validation-and-2PL-and-OCC.markdown

 instead of requestor of a conflicting lock mode waiting for the current owner to release the lock, which may incur deadlock and waste cycles, the hardware choose not to wait, but just to cooperatively preempt, and the lock is always granted on-request.

+Since preemptive reader/writer locking is already implemented on the heardware level via cache coherence, it should not be too diffcult to implement two phase locking (2PL) on top of this.
+Indeed, what 2PL requires is simple: (1) All read/write operations to data items should be protected by locks of the corresponding mode.
+(2) No locks shall be released before the last acquire of a lock.
+It is also correct to add a little bit more constraints on (2), to make it more understandable: (2') Locks are acquired as we access data items, but no locks shall be released before the final commit point.
+(1)(2) is the general form of 2PL, while
+(1)(2') is called strong strict 2PL, or SS2PL.
+There is actually a midpoint, (2'') Locks are acquired as we access data items, but no **writer** locks shall be released before final commit point.
+(1)(2'') is called strict 2PL, or S2PL.

 In general, read validation is performed if a reader has acquired a cache line in shared mode without locking it using 2PL principle, i.e. the reader allows other txns to access the cache line by acquiring exclusive ownership before the reader commits.
 In 2PL, the read lock prevents another txn from setting a write lock and writing into the cache line, and hence